mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part1_running_kms_enclave.md

 }
 ```

-This function creates an enclave by loading the enclave binary image from the specified `enclave_path` and initializing the enclave with the specified `flags`.
+Then we'll write `create_enclave`, a function that will load the enclave binary image from the specified `enclave_path` and initialize the enclave with the specified `flags`.

 ```C++
 oe_enclave_t* create_enclave(const char* enclave_path, uint32_t flags)